Modern Fertility Review: A Detailed Look

 You’ll also receive general health information related to your hormones.
 The test can tell you if you have indicators for thyroid disorders or polycystic ovary syndrome, two conditions that affect your ability to have a healthy pregnancy.

-While the hormones you are tested for will be customized based on your birth control, it will include a combination of the following:
+While the hormones you are tested for will be customized, it will include a combination of the following:

 Anti Mullerian Hormone (AMH): This hormone is produced by cells inside the sacks that hold eggs.
 It can act as an estimate for the number of eggs you have left.